Edeyefydel/Edeyefydel/README.md

 <h2 align="left">Hi 👋!
-My name is Edeye Emmanuel and I'm a Backend Engineer, from Nigeria</h2>
+My name is Edeye Emmanuel and I'm a passionate Backend Engineer, from Nigeria</h2>

 ###